hrasto/hrasto.github.io/content/posts/001-segmenters-intro.md

     for seg in corpus.segments(('chunk_type', 'POS')):
         ...

-etc. Using `None` as segmentation key iterates over each data point as a standalone segment.
+etc.

+The function `corpus.segments` segments also has a second parameter (`fine`).
+The default value is `None` and it indicates that the elements of a segment should be the data points themselves.
-You can also iterate with respect to a finer-grained segmentation.
-For example, in every iteration, you want to have access to the full extent of a single sentence, which is segmented into phrases.
-You can achieve this as follows:
+However, you can also iterate with respect to a different fine-grained segmentation.
+For example, you can set the coarse segmentation to be the sentences, and the the fine grained segmentation to be some phrase-level segmentation, such as chunks, in this case:

-    for Seg in corpus.segments_wrt(coarse='sent_num', fine='chunk_num'):
+    for Seg in corpus.segments(coarse='sent_num', fine='chunk_num'):
         print(f'sent. {Seg["label_coarse"]}')
         for seg in Seg['segments']:
             print(f'chunk {seg["label_fine"]}')